90+ Japanese Music Words for Talking About Your Favorite Band

 Ever wonder why J-pop sounds so vastly different from what Westerners call “pop”?
 While it might not be something you can outright ask someone about, it’s definitely something you can glean from being around music fans and musicians—when you hear the conversations and the aspects of the music they talk about you can tell what’s important to a lot of appreciators.

-Great musicianship and flawless live performances are among the many admirable fundamentals of Japanese music…and they’re out there waiting for you to discover them.
+Great musicianship and flawless live performances are among the many admirable fundamentals of Japanese music… and they’re out there waiting for you to discover them.
+For a great starting point, check out our post on the most popular Japanese singers and bands.

 Where to Use Your Newfound Musical Prowess